juancrescente/cleanmycss/README.md

 ## What is this
-CleanMyCSS is a command line python tool that crawls an entire website and returns minified versions of the css files.
+CleanMyCSS is a command line python tool that crawls an entire website and returns clean versions of the css files, removing unused rules.

 It is a script I developed many many years ago but that I still use to optimize the CSS from many of my websites, including large CSS files